data-integrations/google-cloud/docs/Dataplex-batchsink.md

 In case of asset type as Bigquery, If a schema is provided, it must be compatible with the table schema in BigQuery.
 In case of asset type as Google Cloud Storage, The 'avro' and 'parquet' formats require a schema but other formats do not.

-Data Type Mappings from CDAP to BigQuery
+Data Type Mappings from CDAP to Dataplex asset type as Bigquery
 ----------
 The following table lists out different CDAP data types, as well as the corresponding BigQuery data type for each CDAP type, for updates and upserts.